 2) Rural employment programmes can also impact urban areas

 The second implication is that workfare programmes have important and far-reaching effects on labour markets.
 Our work shows that MGNREGA has increased wages in both rural and urban India.
 The rural wage effects challenge the traditional view of rural India as a surplus labour economy, and suggest that competitive forces are at play in rural labour markets.
 The migration and urban wage results highlight that rural areas, which are often described as ‘village economies’ are in fact strongly connected with the modern and urban parts of the economy.

 3) The indirect effects of these programmes are significant

 The above analysis does not account for productivity spillovers.
 Workers hired on public works may learn useful skills, and infrastructure built may benefit the private sector (for example, roads and irrigation).
-There is some evidence that MNREGA infrastructures did increase rural productivity (Deininger and Liu 2013, Narayan et al. 2014).
-However, the focus of MNREGA remains to provide employment locally and readily, and the hopes of using MNREGA workforce for other schemes, have been short-lived.
+There is some evidence that MGNREGA infrastructures did increase rural productivity (Deininger and Liu 2013, Narayan et al. 2014).
+However, the focus of MGNREGA remains to provide employment locally and readily, and the hopes of using MGNREGA workforce for other schemes, have been short-lived.
 Meanwhile, other government schemes focus on rural skills (Deen Dayal Upadhyaya Grameen Kaushalya Yojana) or infrastructure (Pradhan Mantri Gram Sadak Yojana).